anko/txm/readme.markdown

 ### Input/output commands

 The Markdown file is parsed sequentially.
 Only code blocks and HTML comments starting "!test" are read.
-When an `input` command is read, the next code block will be read as a test input.
-When an `output` command is read, it will be read as expected output.
+When an `in` command is read, the next code block will be read as a test input.
+When an `out` command is read, it will be read as expected output.

-Each `input`/`output` command has an associated identifier that associates them as pairs.
+Each `in`/`out` command has an associated identifier that associates them as pairs.
 These can be any string.
-These exist to let you put matching inputs and outputs in any order wherever you like.
+These exist to let you put matching inputs and outputs in any order you like anywhere in the file.

 ### The program command